GDPR & Data Protection Lawyers

 Compliance as a competitive advantage.

 If you are uncertain of your current compliance position or think there may be areas still to be addressed and improved, you need advisers who can devise a practical and effective compliance strategy for your business now and moving forward.

 Our Data protection team supports SMEs across a wide range of industries in ensuring compliance with data protection legislation, including the GDPR and Data Protection Act 2018.
 We offer a range of services, including:

 - An assessment of your business to evaluate your current policies and procedures and identify any failures in compliance;

 - Helping you to create and implement a pragmatic compliance programme, tailored specifically to your business and aligned with your commercial objectives;

-- If a data breach does occur, or if you receive subject assess requests, our DSAR and breach response support will assist you to deal with the incident swiftly and efficiently, ensuring the least possible disruption to your business and your clients; and
+- If a data breach does occur, or if you receive subject access requests, our DSAR and breach response support will assist you to deal with the incident swiftly and efficiently, ensuring the least possible disruption to your business and your clients; and

 - Providing training for staff and/or management to ensure that data protection issues and potential issues can be recognised and dealt with before they become major challenges to your business.

 See below for a wide range of downloadable tools to support your GDPR compliance.